movadee-labs/ag-forms/README.md

 [Idea](https://github.com/movadee/ag-forms/discussions/categories/ideas): share ideas for new features
 [Q&A](https://github.com/movadee/ag-forms/discussions/categories/q-a): ask us and the community for help
 [Show and tell](https://github.com/movadee/ag-forms/discussions/categories/show-tell): show off something you've made
 [How-to](): learn tips and tricks with advice for getting the most out of this lib and project setup [General](https://github.com/movadee/ag-forms/discussions/categories/general): chat about anything and everything here

 ## Contributing

 Contributions are welcome!
 For more details see [CONTRIBUTING.md](./CONTRIBUTING.md).

+Author of this project @movadee7

 Thanks to all contributors :heart: </br>
 _(made with [contrib.rocks](https://contrib.rocks))_

 <a href="https://github.com/movadee/ag-forms/graphs/contributors">